It's Open Line Friday on Thursday, Rushlin Boss serving humanity.

 Eisner sold $192 million worth of Disney stock, and he had voted for Clinton, of course, to escape the new tax increase.

-And there are going to be a lot of people, people who have the ability to shift income to take it early or whatever, they're going to do that.
+And there are going to be a lot of people, people who have the ability to shift income, to take it early or whatever, they're going to do that to avoid these new taxes.

-The point is the tax increases are coming are not going to raise the revenue everybody thinks.
+The point is the tax increases that are coming are not going to raise the revenue everybody thinks.

-All these profits are going to be reported, and there's going to be an economic downturn as a result next year.
+All these profits are going to be reported and there's going to be an economic downturn as a result next year.

 People can change the timing of when they earn and receive their income in response to government policies.

-According to a 2004 Treasury report, high-income taxpayers accelerated the receipt of wages and year-in bonuses from 1993 to 1992 over $15 billion worth in order to avoid the effects of the anticipated increase in the top rate from 31 to 39.6% under Bill Clinton.
+According to a 2004 Treasury report, high-income taxpayers accelerated the receipt of wages and year-end bonuses from 1993 to 1992 over $15 billion worth in order to avoid the effects of the anticipated increase in the top rate from 31 to 39.6% under Bill Clinton.

-So Eisner's 192 million was part of that 15 billion.
+So Eisner's $192 million was part of that $15 billion.

 At the end of 1993, taxpayers shifted wages and bonuses yet again to avoid the increase in Medicare taxes that went into effect beginning 1994.

-Our old friend the Breck girl, John Edwards, who was always running around talking about the poor and poverty and has two Americas.
+And to give you a real-life example of how this works, our old friend, the Brecht girl, John Edwards, who was always running around talking about Depart and poverty and has two Americas.

 John Edwards organized his business under subchapter S rules.